private-octopus/picoquic/doc/quicperf.md

 ## Performance logs

-When doing performance measurements, the natural instinct is to turn off all logging, because writing logs slows down the program exexcution.
+When doing performance measurements, the natural instinct is to turn off all logging, because writing logs slows down the program execution.
 On the other hand, it is very useful to have at least some logging, in order to understand what changes from run to run, and what might affected performance.
 The performance logs are designed to minimize the interference.
 The data is written to disk at the end of the connection.
 If the performance test involves